Tom Kerridge: Lose Weight For Good on BBC2

 A really straight forward dish but impressive enough for a dinner party.
 Served with a portion of jasmine rice, the fish dish was 550 cals per serving.

-The diet gang have lost 63lbs in the last two weeks.
-Even Ozi, who actually gained in the first two weeks, is now seeing a downward trend on the scales.
-Sam has lost 9lbs and Kayleigh has lost 11lb.
-David has managed to lose an impressive 1 and a half stone in the last four weeks!
+The diet gang had lost 63lbs in the last two weeks.
+Even Ozi, who actually gained in the first two weeks, was now seeing a downward trend on the scales.
+Sam had lost 9lbs and Kayleigh had lost 11lb.
+David had managed to lose an impressive 1 and a half stone!

-A steady weight loss of 1-2lbs a week is recommended, however, starting from a higher weight, David is experiencing a higher weight loss, even though he is eating the same recipes as the others.
+A steady weight loss of 1-2lbs a week is recommended, however, starting from a higher weight, David was experiencing a higher weight loss, even though he was eating the same recipes as the others.

-This is pretty normal for someone of David’s size but the boost he must be feeling will keep him going!
+This is pretty normal for someone of David’s size but the boost he must he must have felt would help keep him going!

 The diet gang